pantheon-systems/documentation/source/_docs/alternative-php-cache.md

 #### Dashboard

-Clearing the cache via the Dashboard will also clear the APC cache along with Varnish and Redis.
+Clearing the cache via the Dashboard will also clear the APC cache along with Varnish.

 ### APC related errors are happening on Dev, but not in Test or Live.
 Why?